Moodyw03/thedigger25/README.md

 - Search for any DJ/artist on MixesDB
 - View all tracks they've played in their sets
 - Listen to tracks directly in the app (audio-only, starting at 2 minutes)
+- Export tracklists as PDF for offline use
+- Built-in YouTube search for finding exact tracks
-- Minimal, clean interface
+- Minimal, clean interface with responsive design
-- YouTube link to open full videos when needed
+- Fast caching system for improved performance
+- Automatic rate limiting to prevent being blocked

 ## Running the App

-This application is now a single integrated package - both the backend and frontend are bundled together.

 ### Quick Start